About the MODEM Conference 2022: Uncharted Journeys course

 Margaret’s profile encompasses entrepreneur, chief executive, adviser to senior executives around the world, professor at the University of Bath, and writer for the Financial Times and Huff Post.

 And… Margaret Heffernan will be joining us as keynote speaker as we also explore our own uncharted journeys and those of our other contributors.
+These include the Rt Revd Lusa Nsenga-Ngoy and Sarum College Principal James Woodward who will present a session on Monday 21 November entitled: A Leader is a Dealer in Hope?
+Holding, Learning and Surviving the Pandemic at Sarum.

 The hallmark of this conference is hearing from inspirational people with wide-ranging experience and remarkable journeys who have particular wisdom to share.